 What is SCCM Client Policy Request Bandwidth ? :-

-In a scenario, SCCM admins decided to put all the MPs in a central location as 1 MP can handle up to 25000 clients.
-So the clients in multiple remote offices with thousands of clients checking for client policy with MP which is connected via slow WAN.
+SCCM admins decided to put all the MPs in a central location as 1 MP can handle up to 25000 clients in a scenario.
+So the clients are in multiple remote offices with thousands of clients checking for client policy with MP, which is connected via slow WAN.

 That means each client will initiate an HTTP connection to its MP, and the MP will query the SCCM database to see if there are any new policies for the client, then return the results.
 These connections via slow WAN could always cause network bandwidth issues.

 What is the Solution to control SCCM Client Policy Request Bandwidth ? :-

 Again Adaptiva OneSite can help to resolve this issue as well.
 Policy Bandwidth Management feature of OneSite (Policy Push) can help to control the policy bandwidth management.
 OneSite is deeply integrated with SCCM, and it can immediately detect the client policy changes when they are made.

 Once the SCCM policy change is detected, it instructs only the targeted clients to check for policy in real-time.
 This feature really allows SCCM admin to increase their policy polling interval to the maximum value, which is 24 hours; if there are no applicable policy changes for a given SCCM client within the 24 hours interval, then the client won’t check.